 Research applications may focus on practical or academic career-related research in Canada and/or its application.

-Letters of intent as well as Project Partnership Applications may be submitted in English or French.
+Project Partnership Applications may be submitted in English or French.

-Once you have completed your Project Partnership Application, and hit SUBMIT, you will be notified via a system generated email that your submission has been successfully received.
-You will be contacted via email should further clarification to your Application be required.
+Once you have completed your Project Partnership Application, and hit SUBMIT, you will be notified via a system-generated email that your submission has been successfully received.
+You will be contacted via email should further clarification to your application be required.

 We do not release or make public in any way Project Partnership Applications that were not approved for support.
 CERIC keeps these applications on file for two years and then destroys them.
+Applicants are also encouraged to work on their applications and re-submit for the next/later application window.

 Both individuals and organizations can apply for CERIC support.
-Applicants can be non-profit organization(s) which need not be charitable organization(s), an individual or group of individuals, a private company, or a combination or collaboration of any of the above.
+Applicants can be non-profit organization(s) which need not be charitable organization(s), an educational institution, an individual or group of individuals, a private company, or a combination or collaboration of any of the above.
 CERIC’s mandate is within Canada, and funded projects must involve a Canadian partner and show impact within Canada.
 International collaborations are welcome with a significant Canadian component.

 Yes, we have a set of guidelines that highlight our parameters for reasonable expectations for the purposes of a CERIC Project Partnership when working with individuals or for-profit organizations.

-Yes, we have created a set of Project Partner Marketing Guidelines to support you in successfully publicizing the outcomes and promoting the resources produced through the project.
+Yes, we have created a set of to support you in successfully publicizing the outcomes and promoting the resources produced through the project.
+We encourage you to carefully read through the guidelines before starting your project application, as it contains valuable insight into types of deliverables, how to capture deliverables in the project’s timelines and budget, determine future implications and impacts, etc.

 From time to time, topical or thematic areas may be identified.
 However, we encourage applicants to submit their Project Partnership Application based on need and impact.